RamiyaSiva/Sashimi/README.md

 #NoteToSelf- add an image of a sashimi plot, maybe use bioRender to create it

 ### Script:
-- The vega script for creating a sashimi plot can be found here: /Link/ #NoteToSelf - add link
+- The vega script for creating a sashimi plot can be found here: [Link](https://github.com/RamiyaSiva/Sashimi/tree/7b615c42712411b3d41e2104d3e9a89b1af4ee95/scripts/vega)

 #NoteToSelf -